 As a dispersed community, the CSL's formation programs for both professed and oblate members are distance-learning opportunities with set curricula.
 The program requirements are defined in formation manuals created for each type of membership and are provided, as applicable, to members who are supported by an assigned formation guide or approved mentor.
-In addition, some online group-based options are available as a complement to what is provided by the formation manuals.
+In addition, some online groupbased options are available as a complement to what is provided by the formation manuals.

-- A. True Formation.
+A. True Formation.
 The formation process is not an intellectual exercise; it is a spiritual process of growth and transformation.
 The formation programs are designed to help each person discern if the CSL's form of Benedictine life is truly God's call, and to transform one's concept of faith and response to that faith by living into the Rule of St. Benedict.
-Each program is an expression of our Benedictine vows and is a balance of prayer, study, and work. - B. Daily Prayer.
-Prayer is to begin and end each day as well as these daily activities: practice lectio divina (sacred reading); read segments of the Rule; study selected books to explore and expand their faith and their understanding of the Rule and Benedictine spirituality; and report on what they have discovered, faithfully and in a timely manner. - C. Rigorous Formation.
+Each program is an expression of our Benedictine vows and is a balance of prayer, study, and work.

+- B. Daily Prayer.
+Prayer is to begin and end each day as well as these daily activities: practicing lectio divina (sacred reading); reading segments of the Rule; studying selected books to explore and expand their faith and their understanding of the Rule and Benedictine spirituality; and reporting on what has been discovered, faithfully and in a timely manner. - C. Rigorous Formation.
 Challenging programs are key to growth.
-Formation for both Benedictine Profession and Oblation is centered on formation manuals developed for both forms of membership.
-Additional support and guidance are provided by a Formation Guide assigned to the member.
+Formation for both Benedictine profession and oblation is centered on formation manuals - developed for both forms of membership.
+Additional support and guidance are provided by a formation guide assigned to the member.
 For the members wishing to be in life profession, the formation program is three years of study and reflection, followed by three years of focused discernment centered on a project or guided work.
 For those called to be full oblates, their formation program is two years of study and work.
-However, it is understood that as a dispersed community, with members living and working in the world, unanticipated events or situations may develop that will affect the ability of members to maintain the study schedules as described in their formation guides and deans of professed-life and oblation are to work with members to develop a formation schedule that supports the formation process and to advise the superior of the adjusted schedules. - D. Lifelong Journey.
+However, it is understood that as a dispersed community, with members living and working in the world, unanticipated events or situations may develop that will affect the ability of members to maintain the study schedules as described in their formation syllabus or plan.
+In dealing with a special circumstance, as applicable, the formation guides and deans of professed and oblates are to work with members to develop a formation schedule that supports the formation process and to advise the superior of the adjusted schedules. - D. Lifelong Journey.
 A lifelong process of formation is essential for member transformation and the superior, the CSL Council, and the deans of formation shall make suitable provisions both for continuing formation and education for the community as a whole and for all members to grow in knowledge, service, and love of their respective vocations and of the community.